SUMMER

 Medical: Summer is in fine health.
 Spayed, microchipped, vaccinated.
 Summer is missing her tail -- not sure how that happened.

-Located In: Menlo Park.
+Located In: Vallejo.

 If you can foster or want to adopt Summer, please contact Rescue Rep Dave at david.c.ely@sbcglobal.net